 Please note: the public computers are automatically turned off 15 minutes before closing time.

-If we are not open remember you can renew and reserve items, chat to a librarian and access other helpful resources on the online 24 Hour Library.
+If we are not open remember you can renew and reserve items, and access other helpful resources on the online 24 Hour Library.
 You can also search for a book or other item on our online catalogue or download ebooks and audiobooks.

 Our facilities include:

 - Extensive lending collection of fiction, non fiction and graphic novels.
 Books can be reserved online using our online catalogue.

 - Large historical collections of books, periodicals and maps

 - Information service including business, marketing, intellectual property, statistics, information about community groups, events information and general enquiries

 - Music and Movies section with a lending collection of printed music, CDs, DVDs and blu-ray